-Fiat knows that it will have to price this car competitively if it's to make any real impact at all on the market and it's gone all out to do that.
-Just two trim levels are being offered - 'Easy' and 'Street' and both will save you well over £1,000 on equivalent versions of the Tipo hatch with the same trim - which is nice.
-But wait until you hear the asking prices, which start from only a fraction over £14,000 for the base 'Easy'-spec variant; you couldn't even get a very decently specified supermini for that. £500 more gets you the better-specified 'Street' version.
-Even at those kinds of figures, Fiat will still need to make sure that this car is very well specified - and has.
+Fiat knows that it will have to price this car competitively if it's to make any real impact at all on the Focus, Astra and Golf-dominated family hatch segment.
+So prices start at just under £18,000 for the hatch, with a further premium of around £1,500 for the Station Wagon estate.
+There's a choice of four trim levels for the Hatch - standard, then 'Life', 'City Sport' and the top SUV-style Tipo Cross.
+Station Wagon estate buyers choose from standard and 'Life'-spec.
+The asking figures mean that this car can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.
+Even at the kinds of figures we're talking here, Fiat will still need to make sure that this car is very well specified - and has.
 All UK models come as standard with air conditioning, Bluetooth 'phone connectivity, power mirrors, a multi-function steering wheel and a DAB audio system.
 Plus of course there are all the usual safety systems - a full complement of twin front, side and curtain airbags, plus the usual electronic assistance for stability, traction and braking.
-Fiat also includes an autonomous braking system that scans the road ahead as you drive for potential colliosion hazards.
+Fiat also offers some of the latest camera-related safety aids, including lane departure warning and an autonomous braking system that scans the road ahead as you drive for potential colliosion hazards.
 If one is detected, you'll be warned.
 If you don't respond - or aren't able to - then the car will automatically apply braking to decrease the severity of any resulting accident.
-'Street'-spec adds LED daytimne running lights, 16-inch black alloy wheels and black trim fir the mirrors and door handles.

-The 1.4-litre petrol engine fitted here is one of Fiat's oldest units, so you won't be expecting too much in terms of efficiency - and you shouldn't.
-The WLTP-rated CO2 figure is 129g/km.
-And the WLTP combined cycle fuel figure is 42.2mpg.
-Insurance is at least quite cheap at group 9.
+Let's get to the WLTP figures.
+In the hatch, the single 1.0-litre 100hp petrol engine now available in this car delivers up to 51.4mpg and up to 125g/km of CO2.
+Those figures fall to 49.6mpg and up to 130g/km in the Tipo Cross hatch.
+In the Station Wagon estate, this same engine manages up to 50.4mpg and up to 126g/km.
 Finally, a word about warranties.
 You get two years of manufacturer cover with this car, plus a further year from the dealer.
 Plus there's no mileage limitation, which makes this Fiat deal better than the restricted three year/60,000 mile package you get with rival Astra, Golf and Focus models.
 There's also a year of roadside assistance cover, a reasonable three year paintwork warranty and an eight-year anti-perforation guarantee.

 + initial rental